peejoyz/HNG-stage2/DOCUMENTATION.md

 <br>

 ## Response to Get single person request
--If an invalid id is passed - an invalid id error message will be returned <br>
+- If an invalid id is passed - an invalid id error message will be returned <br>
 <img src="/assets/Invalid ID.JPG"> <br>

--If the correct id is passed - the person details will be updated  <br>
+- If the correct id is passed - the person details will be updated  <br>
 <img src="/assets/update paul2.JPG"> <br>

--The details will be updated in db too <br>
+- The details will be updated in db too <br>
 <img src="/assets/updated paul in DB.JPG">
 <br>

 ## Delete a single person
--router.delete('/api/:user_id', controller.deletePerson) <br>
+- router.delete('/api/:user_id', controller.deletePerson) <br>

-//Delete a person --
     try {
         let user_id = req.params.user_id
         if(!mongoose.Types.ObjectId.isValid(user_id)){